iiosif/katacoda-scenarios/helm/steps/dependencies.md

 </p>
 </details>

-Unfortunately that install has failed because by default, the infrastructure chart doesn't create any objects.
+Unfortunately that install has failed because, by default, the infrastructure chart doesn't create any objects.
 You will have to explicitly set which infrastructure service you want to create.
 This can be done through tags and/or conditions which we are going to tackle down in the next step.